 This sample source code below shows how to implement Gaussian blur filter in OpenGL (WebGL) shading language.
-The result of this algorithm is a blurry image with relatively good contour lines of objects.
+This is a popular algorithm in computer graphics that results in a blurry image.

 Source Code